-Athens Eleftherios Venizelos airport is located just 27km away from the city centre and the journey from the airport to the city usually takes just 40 minutes.
-This rings true whatever transport method you choose.
+It is very easy to get from Athens airport to the city center.
+Athens Eleftherios Venizelos Airport (ATH) is located just 27km away from the city and the journey from the airport to the city usually takes just 40 minutes.

-Still, everyone has different personal preferences when it comes to travel.
-So, this guide will run you through the various transport options available, how much they cost, and how long they take.
+Everyone has different personal preferences when it comes to travel.
+So, this guide will run you through the various transport options available for getting from Athens airport to the city centre, how much they cost, and how long they take.

-I am a British Travel Writer that has been living in Athens Greece since 2017.
-Needless to say, I have made this journey countless times over the last few years.
+I am a British travel writer that has been living in Athens since 2017.
+Needless to say, I have made this journey countless times over the last few years so you are in good hands here. 😉

 Prebook an Athens airport transfer